railsuser2014/openobject-doc-book-en/source/book/8/8_13_Personalization/8_13_Personalization_import_export.rst

 .. image::  images/csv_column_select.png
     :align: center

-*Selecting fields to import using a CSV file*
+*Selecting fields to import using a CSV file.*

 Use the field names as the column names in the first line of your CSV file, applying one field per column.
 If your CSV file has these names in the first line then when you import your CSV file, Open ERP will automatically match the column name to the field name of the table.
 When you've created your CSV file you'll do that by clicking the  *Nothing*  button to clear the  *Fields to Import* , then select your CSV file by browsing for a  *File to import* , and then clicking the  *Auto Detect*  button.